Advice On Everyday Workplace Issues

 Q15: I’m between jobs; what information should I put on my business card?
 Is it appropriate to put a mini resume on the back?

-A15: It takes time to desigh a card so don't rush it.
+A15: It takes time to design a card so don't rush it.

 Everyone in transition or looking for their first job should create a business card.
-It should contain your name, credentials, e-mail, phone number, city and province.
-Your home address is optional.
+It should contain your name, credentials, email, phone number and city.
+Your address is optional.
 You do not include a job title.
 Cards with a mini resume on the back must have a clear message that's short and smart looking.
 Be particular in laying out your information (often the font is too large in an attempt to fill space).
 Keep your card professional and simple to attract the widest audience but make it a reflection of who you are and the kind of job you seek.
-Then get trusted opinions from a few people who know you well before having it printed.
+Get trusted opinions from a few people who know you well before having it printed.

 Q14: How should you conduct yourself when you're downsized?